syncfusion-content/xamarin-docs/Xamarin/Diagram/Annotation.md

 ![Annotation alignment in Xamarin.Forms diagram](Annotation_images/Annotation_img3.jpg)

 ## TextChanged
-The ['TextChangedEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.TextChangedEventArgs.html) will triggers when changing the annotation content of the node or connector.
+The ['TextChangedEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.TextChangedEventArgs.html) will be triggered when you change the annotation content of the node or connector.
 The following code example explains how to create a TextChangedEvent trigger.
 {% tabs %}
 {% highlight c# %}
 diagram.TextChanged += Diagram_TextChanged;